 Once the passion is there, it will manifest itself in so many ways including writing, speaking and presenting, contributing the source code and samples, blogging and mentoring others.
 It should be something you do in your free time, not just to get the MVP award, but because you love doing it.

 Remember to balance your time between work, life and community contribution.
 Despite all the busy things at work and community, I still find time for my family, friends and myself.
 I can still play my guitar, play with my dogs, watch movies, hang-out with my family and friends, go on road trips and travel.
-I think the only sacrifices I made when joining the community were not being able to play basketball and DOTA2 as often as before.
+I think the only sacrifices I made when joining the community were not being able to play basketball and DOTA2 as often as before (LOL).

 I was first awarded Microsoft MVP for ASP.NET/IIS in 2009 and I’m still holding this badge, because of my contributions to the technical community.
 Contributions such as providing answers to the forums, writing articles, tips and tricks, book and product reviews, creating and sharing open source controls, speaking engagements, mentoring students, offline technical support and blogging about the new and interesting technologies.
-I am doing all of these, because of my passion for it, my willingness to help others and my desire to learn are my driving factors.
+I am doing all of these, because of my passion, my willingness to help others and my desire to learn are my driving factors.
 I don’t consider myself an expert, but I’m trying my best to be better in my field.

 The content drafted in this article is my own personal experience and does not represent the views of my cat, because I don’t have any.
 Some may have different experiences on how they achieved their own personal successes.
 Others may not find this interesting or beneficial, but perhaps it may be, for some.